gacicero/2024-mini/Documentation/Readme.md

-# Reaction Time Game with Microcontroller and API Integration
+# Exercise 3: Reaction Time Game with Microcontroller and API Integration

 This project implements a reaction time game using a microcontroller (such as a Raspberry Pi Pico W).
 The game involves an LED that flashes for random intervals, and the user must press a button as quickly as possible.
 The response times are recorded, analyzed, and stored in a remote API.
 Users can register and log in to the system, and their game data will be saved under their account.
 The game also includes a scoring system to track how well the user performs in terms of response times.